-Cash and due from banks includes balances held with the central banks and balances due from associated and affiliated companies.
+Cash and due from banks includes balances due from associated and affiliated companies.

 Customer liability under acceptances/acceptances outstanding

 Customers' liability under acceptances/acceptances outstanding are not recorded on the statement of financial position in the statutory consolidated financial statements, but are required disclosures under the Provisions for the Disclosure of Consolidated Financial Highlights of Domestic Banking Institutions.
 Such amounts include Letters of Credit and Guarantees.